IT-HUSET/mqtt-pico-swarm/docs/integration_guide.md

 Open `config.json` and modify the WiFi and MQTT credentials to match the ones verified earlier.
 Double-check the `device_id`; it is used in topic construction and must be unique per device.

+> **Device identity cheat sheet**
+>
+> - `device_id` — appears in every MQTT topic/payload (e.g. `hub/devices/{device_id}/status`).
+It must be globally unique across your fleet so the hub can route telemetry and commands correctly.
+> - `mqtt.client_id` — the session identifier presented to the MQTT broker.
+If omitted in the config it automatically inherits `device_id`, but you can override it when you need a different broker-side identity.
+> - Changing one **does not** update the other; keep them aligned unless you have a specific broker policy that requires distinct values.

 **Why:** A misconfigured device ID will lead to clashing MQTT topics when you deploy multiple devices, causing incorrect command routing and telemetry attribution.
+Likewise, duplicate `mqtt.client_id` values make brokers disconnect existing sessions, so it pays to understand the distinction early.

 ### Step 2: Inspect the Example Application